University College

 Breadth Requirements: Society and its Institutions (3)

-HST480H1 - Independent Research in Health Studies
+HST480H1 - Independent Research in Public Health

-HST480H1 - Independent Research in Health Studies
+HST480H1 - Independent Research in Public Health

 This one-semester course will permit students to gain academic credit for health studies pursued independently, or to participate in an ongoing health research project, under the supervision of a University of Toronto faculty member.
 Students must submit an Independent Research Course Proposal form confirming a faculty supervisor has agreed to participate and describing the content of the project at least two weeks prior to the first day of term.
 This form is available on the University College Health Studies Program website at https://www.uc.utoronto.ca/health-studies/courses.
 Not eligible for CR/NCR option.